 If ICANN were initially required to initially delegate strings to its own controlled interruption platform and then later delegate the TLD to the registry, would that unreasonably increase the changes to the root zone?

 What threat vectors for name collisions in legacy gTLDs should the WG consider, and what mitigation controls (if any) can be used to address such threats ?

+Should ICANN be directly responsible for controlled interruption?

+Regarding the “do not appply” and “exercise care” lists, how should technical standards for these categories be established?
+Should experts be consulted?

+Should applicants be able to propose name collision mitigation plans on a string-by-string basis with each application?
+If so, should evaluation be done by ICANN or by an independent expert?

 Deliberations